trueos/pcbsd/src-qt5/docs/introduction.rst

 * The "Enable Offsite Backups" option has been added to the "File" menu of Life Preserver.

+* The "AppCafe" and "Check for Updates" buttons have been removed from the "Tools" tab of :ref:`Warden®` as AppCafe® is used for :ref:`Managing Software in Jails` and jail updates are managed using :ref:`Update Manager`.

 .. index:: Linux
 .. _PC-BSD® for Linux Users: